bipio-server/bipio/README.md

 [the community](https://groups.google.com/forum/#!forum/bipio-api) a better place.

 The server is currently distributed headless.
 Sign in to [bipio](https://bip.io) to mount your local install from your browser under My Account > Mounts > Create Mount.
+The BipIO website is not a first class citizen or tightly coupled to one particular endpoint, so you can mount your local install(s) even if behind a firewall.

 Hosted/Commercial OEM solutions can be found at [https://bip.io](https://bip.io).
 Read the License section at the end of this readme for important info.